kosmoknot/meengi-site/content/directives/templates.md

 // $PageName()$ fetches the name of the current page.
 // DO NOT DELETE THESE ------>

-// When calling childlist, "items" argument is automatically populated and should not be removed/replaced only pass extra arguments you have added manually when calling the childList like ChildList(5) if you want 5 columnCount
+// When calling childlist, "items" argument is automatically populated and should not be removed/replaced only pass extra arguments you have added manually when calling the childList like ChildList(5) if you want 5 columnCount in this case
 # $ChildList(items,columnCount)
 <div class="childlist" style="grid-template-columns: repeat($$columnCount$$,auto);">
 $$items$$